jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled    | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true bundleAuditPath               | Sets the path to the bundle audit executable; only used if bundle audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
-swiftPackageManagerAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Switft Package Analyzer should be used.      | true assemblyAnalyzerEnabled       | Sets whether the .NET Assembly Analyzer should be used.                                                    | true pathToMono                    | The path to Mono for .NET assembly analysis on non-windows systems.                                        | &nbsp;
+swiftPackageManagerAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Swift Package Analyzer should be used.      | true assemblyAnalyzerEnabled       | Sets whether the .NET Assembly Analyzer should be used.                                                    | true pathToMono                    | The path to Mono for .NET assembly analysis on non-windows systems.                                        | &nbsp;